zer0-os/zNS/docs/contracts/registrar/ZNSSubRegistrar.md

 **ZNSSubRegistrar.sol - The contract for registering and revoking subdomains of zNS.**

-This contract has the entry point for registering subdomains, but calls the ZNSRootRegistrar back to finalize registration.
+This contract has the entry point for registering subdomains, but calls the `ZNSRootRegistrar` back to finalize registration canonically.
 Common logic for domains of any level is in the `ZNSRootRegistrar.coreRegister()`.

 ### rootRegistrar